michaelkamprath/ShiftRegisterLEDMatrixLib/README.md

 ### Teensy 3.x Boards
 Using the Teensy 3.x as the driving micro-controller for the RGB LED Matrix is a good choice because it's higher clock speed will allow your code to do more work without interrupting the PWM activities that are also happening at the driver level.

-To use this Teensy 3.x driver in the Arduino IDE, add the folder `RGB_LED_Matrix_Lib` as a library as described in [this document](https://www.arduino.cc/en/Guide/Libraries).
-Also, ensure that the Arduino IDE has been updated to support Teensy development ([see here for more information](https://www.pjrc.com/teensy/td_download.html)).
+To use this Teensy 3.x driver in the Arduino IDE, ensure that the Arduino IDE has been updated to support Teensy development ([see here for more information](https://www.pjrc.com/teensy/td_download.html)).

 ### ESP8266 and ESP32 Boards
 ESP8266 and ESP32 boards are generally 3.3v logic level boards.
 The default wiring for connecting the RGB LED Matrix to an ESP8266 or ESP32 board is: